Dominien/agentic-orchestration-layer-model/README.md

 ## The Core Concept: "Laying Pipes on the Fly"

 In traditional software architecture, developers build **Static Middleware**.
-We explicitly define:
+They explicitly define:
 1. "Fetch data from Endpoint A."
 2. "Transform it using Logic B."
 3. "Send it to Service C."